pojntfx/weron/README.md

 Flags:
-      --community string    ID of community to join --dev string          Name to give to the TAP device (i.e. weron0) (default is auto-generated; only supported on Linux, macOS and Windows)
-      --force-relay         Force usage of TURN servers -h, --help                help for ip
+      --community string    ID of community to join --dev string          Name to give to the TUN device (i.e. weron0) (default is auto-generated; only supported on Linux) --force-relay         Force usage of TURN servers -h, --help                help for ip
       --ice strings         Comma-separated list of STUN servers (in format stun:host:port) and TURN servers to use (in format username:credential@turn:host:port) (i.e. username:credential@turn:global.turn.twilio.com:3478?transport=tcp) (default [stun:stun.l.google.com:19302])
-      --id-channel string   Channel to use to negotiate names (default "weron/ip/id") --ips strings         Comma-separated list of IP networks to claim an IP address from and and give to the TUN device (i.e. 2001:db8::1/32,192.0.2.1/24) (on Windows, only one IPv4 and one IPv6 address are supported; on macOS, IPv4 addresses are ignored)
+      --id-channel string   Channel to use to negotiate names (default "weron/ip/id") --ips strings         Comma-separated list of IP networks to claim an IP address from and and give to the TUN device (i.e. 2001:db8::1/32,192.0.2.1/24) (on Windows, only one IP network (either IPv4 or IPv6) is supported; on macOS, IPv4 networks are ignored)
       --key string          Encryption key for community
-      --kicks duration      Time to wait for kicks (default 5s) --max-retries int     Maximum amount of times to try and claim an IP address (default 200) --parallel int        Amount of threads to use to decode frames (default 8) --password string     Password for community
+      --kicks duration      Time to wait for kicks (default 5s) --max-retries int     Maximum amount of times to try and claim an IP address (default 200) --parallel int        Amount of threads to use to decode frames (default 20) --password string     Password for community
       --raddr string        Remote address (default "wss://weron.up.railway.app/")
       --static              Try to claim the exact IPs specified in the --ips flag statically instead of selecting a random one from the specified network